cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 When a chain upgrade introduces state-breaking changes inside modules, the current procedure consists of exporting the whole state into a JSON file (via the `simd export` command), running migration scripts on the JSON file (`simd migrate` command), clearing the stores (`simd unsafe-reset-all` command), and starting a new chain with the migrated JSON file as new genesis (optionally with a custom initial block height).
 An example of such a procedure can be seen [in the Cosmos Hub 3->4 migration guide](https://github.com/cosmos/gaia/blob/v4.0.3/docs/migration/cosmoshub-3.md#upgrade-procedure).

-While [Cosmovisor](https://github.com/cosmos/cosmos-sdk/tree/v0.41.1/cosmovisor) aims to alleviate the difficulty of handling upgrades, this procedure is still cumbersome for multiple reasons:
+This procedure is cumbersome for multiple reasons:

 - The procedure takes time.
 It can take hours to run the `export` command, plus some additional hours to run `InitChain` on the fresh chain using the migrated JSON.
 - The exported JSON file can be heavy (~100MB-1GB), making it difficult to view, edit and transfer, which in turn introduces additional work to solve these problems (such as [streaming genesis](https://github.com/cosmos/cosmos-sdk/issues/6936)).